An infinite family of exotic subgroups of hyperbolic groups: Explicit examples

 \end{thm}

-Hence, any odd-dimensional closed hyperbolic $n$-manifold with $n \geq 4$, whose fundamental group is virtually special, will contain a subgroup as in Theorem~\ref{examples}.
-Such examples can be obtained from the work of Bergeron--Haglund--Wise, who prove that in every dimension $n$ there exist cocompact arithmetic lattices in $SO(n,1)$ which are virtually special \cite{BergeronHaglundWise2011}.
+Our criterion in \cref{thm_criterion_improved} combined with Dodziuk's \cref{Dodziuk} shows that any odd-dimensional closed hyperbolic $n$-manifold with $n \geq 4$ whose fundamental group is virtually special, will contain a subgroup as in Theorem~\ref{examples}.

+Such examples can be obtained from the work of Bergeron--Haglund--Wise, who prove that in every dimension $n$ there exist cocompact arithmetic lattices in $SO(n,1)$ which are virtually special \cite[Theorem~1.10]{BergeronHaglundWise2011}.
 After passing to a subgroup of finite index, we may assume that the lattice $G$ is torsion-free and special.

-Note that in this case it is also possible to see that the kernel $K$ of an algebraic fibration is non-hyperbolic if it is of type $FP_{n-1}(\mathbb{Q})$, since by \cite[Theorem~1.19]{Hillman2002} it is an $(n-1)$-dimensional Poincar\'{e} Duality group (over $\mathbb{Q}$), and thus a Mayer--Vietoris argument shows that it cannot split over $\Z$.
-Then, one argues as in the proof of Lemma~\ref{one-ended} to conclude that $K$ is not Gromov hyperbolic.
+Note that in this case there is an alternate way to see that the kernel $K$ of an algebraic fibration is non-hyperbolic.
+Mainly, if $K$ is of type $FP_{n-1}(\mathbb{Q})$ then by a theorem of Hillman \cite[Theorem~1.19]{Hillman2002} it is an $(n-1)$-dimensional Poincar\'{e} Duality group (over $\mathbb{Q}$).
+Thus, a Mayer--Vietoris argument shows that it cannot split over $\Z$ or over the trivial group.
+Assuming that $K$ is hyperbolic, it follows by Paulin's theorem \cite{Paulin1991} and the Rips machine \cite{BestvinaFeighn1995} that the outer automorphism group of $K$ is finite.
+Then, arguing as in the proof of Lemma~\ref{one-ended}, we conclude that $G$ virtually splits as a direct product $H \times \Z$ and thus cannot be hyperbolic.

 Finally, we note that it would be interesting to construct such examples which do not arise from the world of manifolds.
-One potential avenue to do so is through the work of Arenas \cite{Arenas2022}, whose cubical Rips construction is a new tool for constructing higher dimensional Gromov hyperbolic groups which fibre algebraically.
+One potential avenue to do so is through the work of Arenas in \cite{Arenas2022}, whose cubical Rips construction is a new tool for constructing higher dimensional Gromov hyperbolic groups which fibre algebraically.